 Containers can also be separated from the main window and moved into their own 'floating' windows.
 These can then be dragged anywhere around your desktop.
 This can be useful if you want to move the viewer onto a second monitor, for example.

 To float a container, simply right click its title bar and select Float container.

 To move a floating container back into the main interface click the workspace icon in the floating container's title bar.

-You can also drag a floating panel back into the interface, by choosing a new container location and dragging the tab of the floating panel into the header of that container.
+You can also drag a floating panel back into the interface, choosing a new container location.